RMC EMPLOYEE FORUM

 The County’s Employee Services Agency website contains answers to many questions about County employment.
 The “Job Search Tool Kit” and “Why Join Us?” pages have pertinent information.
 In addition to the useful menus, the “I am searching for…” field in the upper right corner of the page is helpful for finding information on specific topics.
 Use the following links for information on pay and benefits available for County positions.

 Yes.
-If the County acquires RMC, substantially all persons in good standing working on a Per Diem basis at RMC will be offered “Extra Help” or Per Diem appointments with the County.
+Substantially all persons in good standing working on a Per Diem basis at RMC will be offered “Extra Help” or Per Diem appointments with the County.
 The County uses Extra Help and Per Diem appointments at its health care facilities in a substantially similar manner as the private sector.

 No, regular County recruitment and hiring will be ongoing throughout the transition.

-Employees currently working for the County as Extra Help or Per Diem will have an opportunity to apply for full-time or part-time employment with benefits in lieu of Extra Help or Per Diem employment.
+Employees currently working for the County as Extra Help or Per Diem and also working at RMC can to apply for full-time or part-time employment with benefits at the County in lieu of Extra Help or Per Diem employment.

-Employees currently working for the County as a 0.5 FTE or higher will have an opportunity to apply to increase their FTE, but will not be eligible to continue working as Extra Help or Per Diem at any County owned and operated facilities.
+Employees currently working for the County as a 0.5 FTE or higher and also working at RMC can now apply to increase their FTE, but will not be eligible to continue working as Extra Help or Per Diem at any County owned and operated facilities.

 No. Many County of Santa Clara employees live outside of the County’s geographic boundaries.
 Please note that employees must live in California.